 GoFundMe allows campaign organisers to invite others to take part in their story.
 It removes the physical barriers traditionally associated with receiving financial support from the people in our lives.
 GoFundMe operates on only a 5% fee deducted from each donation received.
 Processing fee of 2.9% + $0.30 applies.
 Read more on GoFundMe.com

-Kickstarter has been termed as the World’s largest funding platform for creative projects such as film, music, art, theater, games, comics, design, photography, and more.
-The crowdfunding website is creative only platform as it doesn’t accept personal fundraising.
+Kickstarter has been termed as the World’s largest funding platform for creative projects such as film, music, art, theatre, games, comics, design, photography, and more.
+The crowdfunding website is a creative only platform as it doesn’t accept personal fundraising.

 At its core, Indiegogo is the equal opportunity platform dedicated to democratizing the way people raise funds for any project – creative, entrepreneurial or cause-related.
 The company’s headquarters is located in San Francisco, with offices in Los Angeles and New York.

 Founded in 2008, Indiegogo has appeared on major mainstream media such as Bloomberg, Oprah, Today, and the BBC, as well as in the Wall Street Journal, The Guardian, and The New York Times.
-Fee is usually 9% and 5% is refunded only if goal is reached.
-3% processing fee and $25 fee for international wire is chargeable.
+The fee is usually 9% and 5% is refunded only if the goal is reached.
+3% processing fee and $25 fee for the international wire is chargeable.
 Read more on Indiegogo.com

 Investors can view a business plan and a video, which details why the company is seeking funding and the potential rewards on offer.
 All businesses are vetted by Crowdcube and must present business plans with at least three years of financial projections.
 Read more on Crowdcube.com

 Seedrs.com is another well-known site, but has a greater focus on listing entrepreneurial firms that focuses on helping entrepreneurs gain their first seed capital Investors can back a start-up firm by providing seed capital, for as little as £10, in exchange for equity.